ystk/debian-python2.7/Doc/library/functions.rst

 .. function:: type(object)
+              type(name, bases, dict)

    .. index:: object: type

-   Return the type of an *object*.
+   With one argument, return the type of an *object*.
 The return value is a type object.
 The :func:`isinstance` built-in function is recommended for testing the type of an object.

-   With three arguments, :func:`type` functions as a constructor as detailed below.

-.. function:: type(name, bases, dict)
-   :noindex:

-   Return a new type object.
+   With three arguments, return a new type object.
 This is essentially a dynamic form of the :keyword:`class` statement.
-The *name* string is the class name and becomes the :attr:`__name__` attribute; the *bases* tuple itemizes the base classes and becomes the :attr:`__bases__` attribute; and the *dict* dictionary is the namespace containing definitions for class body and becomes the :attr:`__dict__` attribute.
+The *name* string is the class name and becomes the :attr:`~class.__name__` attribute; the *bases* tuple itemizes the base classes and becomes the :attr:`~class.__bases__` attribute;
+   and the *dict* dictionary is the namespace containing definitions for class body and becomes the :attr:`~object.__dict__`  attribute.
 For example, the following two statements create identical :class:`type` objects:

       >>> class X(object):
       ...     a = 1